HCDigitalScholarship/ds-cookbook/Djangology101.md

 ***
 ### Create a virtual enviornment
-Anaconda `conda create python=3 env_name`
+[Anaconda](https://conda.io/docs/index.html) `conda create python=3 env_name`
 Virtualenv `virtualenv -p python3 new_app`
 Switch out of virtualenv
-`source deactivate`
+`source deactivate` (anaconda) or `deactivate` (virtualenv)
-`deactivate`

 ***
-Create a new Django project
+### Create a new Django project
-in the virtual environment `pip install django`
+In the virtual environment `pip install django`.
+If you need a specific version `pip install django==2.0.1`

-`django-admin startproject project_name`
+-  Create a new Django project with `django-admin startproject project_name`.
+This will create a new subfolder for the project.

-`manage.py migrate`
+- `manage.py migrate`
-`manage.py createsuperuser`
+- `manage.py createsuperuser`
-`manage.py startapp`
+- `manage.py startapp`
-edit settings.py
+- edit settings.py
-edit urls.py
+- edit urls.py
-edit views.py
+- edit views.py
-edit template/index.html
+- edit template/index.html
-manage.py runserver
+- manage.py runserver

 ***

 #Resources